catalin-testenv/rails5_blog/README.md

     If a PageCategory has children consisting in other PageCategories or Pages included in main nav it will not be clickable but will expand to its children

-    If a PageCategory has children consisting in only 0 or more Pages children NOT included in main nav, it will be clickable and the page that opens will display the list of Pages
+    If a PageCategory has children consisting in only 0 or more Pages NOT included in main nav, it will be clickable and the page that opens will display the list of Pages